 The same is true of how you feel about your partner, and how she feels about you.

-She’s with you, right now, because YOU make her life better than anyone else ever has.
+They are with you, right now, because you make their life better than anyone else ever has.

 That past relationship ended for a reason.
 No matter who ended it, or why, it did not work- and it’s long over.
-She’s learned from that, and guess who she picked as a better choice?
+Your partner learned from that, and guess who they've picked as a better choice?

 That’s right, YOU.